History of the Colosseum

 Fights at the Colosseum

-The Colosseum was an oval amphitheatre built in ancient Rome to entertain Roman citizens.
-It seated between 50,000 and 80,000 spectators over the centuries, who were shielded from the sun by a massive retractable velarium – also known as an awning.
 The main events hosted at the Colosseum were fights, specifically battles, and they witnessed thousands of hand-to-hand combats between gladiators.
-The gladiators were usually slaves, criminals of prisoners of wars, and on occasion they were able to fight for their freedom.
-There were also battles against animals, and even naval battles as well.
-Also, like many modern professional stadiums, the Colosseum had preferential box seats for the wealthy and power nobles.
+The gladiators were usually slaves, criminals or prisoners of war, and on occasion they were able to fight for their freedom.
+There were also battles against animals, and even naval battles as well:

 Gladiators